netrisai/docs/sandbox/Sandbox9/sandbox-info.rst

 *************************

 Netris sandbox is a ready-to-use environment for testing Netris automatic NetOps.
-We have pre-created some example services for you, details of which can be found in the :ref:`"Provided Example Configurations"<pre-configured>` document.
+We have pre-created some example services for you, details of which can be found in the :ref:`"Provided Example Configurations"<s9-pre-configured>` document.
 Feel free to view, edit, delete, and create new services.
 Reach out to us if you have any questions at https://netris.ai/slack

 The credentials for the sandbox have been provided to you by email in response to your sandbox request.